 The glass champagne flutes are from The Dollar Tree.
 I’ve always seen bloggers that blog about The Dollar Tree but now I get why.
 There is so much fun stuff there.
 I’m glad my friend tipped me off about the $1 champagne flutes, so I didn’t have to use the cheapy plastic ones.
-After looking at two stores I ended up ordering on-line, instead of going from store to store and they shipped right to your front door.
+After looking at two stores I ended up ordering on-line, instead of going from store to store.
+They shipped right to your front door.

 Food is always my favorite part of any party.
 I was so lucky to have the help of my sister’s bridesmaids to get everything prepped and ready.
 They were so helpful.
-We prepped a few things the night before, heated and assembled in the morning.
+To make things easy prep a few things the night before, heat and assemble in the morning.

 This fruit salsa would also be delicious on angel food cake.

-The Here Comes the Bride game I downloaded and printed from PaperEtiquette on Etsy was a lot of fun.
-I asked the groom to answer the questions ahead of time.
-Everyone had fun sharing their answers and laughing at what others came up with.
+The Here Comes the Bride game from PaperEtiquette on Etsy is a lot of fun.
+Ask the groom to answer the questions ahead of time.
+Everyone will have fun sharing their answers and laughing at what others come up with.